shanmukh-777/falcon-wallet-spotmines/README.md

 Currently, we're updating Bifold's architecture to make it easier to maintain and customize for various use cases.
 Check out our [design roadmap issue](https://github.com/hyperledger/aries-mobile-agent-react-native/issues/754) for more information, and we welcome your feedback.

+### To get started

+# ----------->>>> required :

+  node 18.18.2

+  jdk 17 or above

+  npm 9

+# ----------->>>>  steps:

+  1: Execute command : yarn install in root folder

+  2: Execute command:  yarn run  build

+  3: Add mediator url

+  4: Start metro server at pckages/legacy/app by running react-native start --reset-cache

+# ----------->>>>  build commands:

+To run the project: react-native start --reset-cache

+To clean the previous build:  ./gradlew clean

+To build an apk in release version: ./gradlew assembleRelease

+To build an apk in debug version: ./gradlew assembleDebug

 ## Contributing

 We warmly welcome contributions to the Bifold project!
 If you're interested in joining our community, please start by reading our [Contributor's Guide](./CONTRIBUTING).